digitalrebar/provision/doc/arch/runner-state.rst

 processes the last task which has DRP set the stage to `complete`.
 The runner goes idle at that point.

+.. _rs_arch_contexts:

 Contexts
 --------

 Contexts are a new top-level object that allow dr-provision to support the underlying idea that tasks for a machine can run somewhere besides on the machine itself.

+You can find more information on contexts in various :ref:`rs_operations` documentation pages.
+Here is an incomplete list of specific operations
+documentation:

+  * :ref:`rs_contexts`

 Empty BootEnv
 -------------